Fish and Wildlife Service, Interior.

-The issuance of an ITP is a Federal action that triggers the need for compliance with NEPA (42 U.S.C.
-4321 et seq.).
-We prepared a draft EA that analyzes the environmental impacts on the human environment resulting from Start Printed Page 81485three alternatives: A no-action alternative, the applicant's proposed action, and a more restrictive alternative consisting of feathering turbines at a rate of wind speed that results in less impacts to bats.
+The issuance of an ITP is a Federal action that triggers the need for compliance with NEPA.
+We prepared a draft EA that analyzes the environmental impacts on the human environment resulting from three alternatives: A no-action alternative, the applicant's proposed action, and an early planning mitigation alternative.

-The Service will evaluate the application and the comments received to determine whether the permit application meets the requirements of section 10(a) of the ESA (16 U.S.C.
-1531 et seq.).
+The Service will evaluate the permit application and the comments received to determine whether the application meets the requirements of section 10(a) of the ESA.
 We will also conduct an intra-Service consultation pursuant to section 7 of the ESA to evaluate the effects of the proposed take.
 After considering the above findings, we will determine whether the permit issuance criteria of section 10(a)(l)(B) of the ESA have been met.
 If met, the Service will issue the requested ITP to the applicant.

-The Service invites the public to comment and suggestions from all interested parties on the proposed HCP and draft EA and supporting documents during a 30-day public comment period (see DATES).
+The Service invites comments and suggestions from all interested parties on the proposed HCP, draft EA and supporting documents during a 30-day public comment period (see DATES).
 In particular, information and comments regarding the following topics are requested:

-4. Whether or not the significance of the impact on various aspects of the human environment has been adequately analyzed;
+2. Whether or not the significance of the impact on various aspects of the human environment has been adequately analyzed; and

-5. Any other information pertinent to evaluating the effects of the proposed action on the Indiana bat, the northern long-eared bat and the human environment; and
+3. Any other information pertinent to evaluating the effects of the proposed action on the human environment including the Hine's Emerald Dragonfly, Blanding's Turtle, and the spotted turtle.

 You may submit comments by one of the methods shown under ADDRESSES.
 We will post on http://regulations.gov all public comments and information received electronically or via hardcopy.
 All comments received, including names and addresses, will become part of the administrative record associated with this action.
 Before including your address, phone number, email address, or other personal identifying information in your comment, you should be aware that your entire comment—including your personal identifying information—may be made publicly available at any time.
 While you can request in your comment that we withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.
 All submissions from organizations or businesses, and from individuals identifying themselves as representatives or officials of organizations or businesses, will be made available for public disclosure in their entirety.